Real Property Capital Assets

-In addition to the net invoice price, Governmental Accounting Standards Board Statement 34 states "The cost of a capital asset should include capitalized interest and ancillary charges necessary to place the asset into its intended location and condition for use.
-Ancillary charges include costs that are directly attributable to asset acquisition - such as freight and transportation charges, site preparation costs, and professional fees."
+In addition to the net invoice price, the cost of a capital asset may include capitalized interest and ancillary charges necessary to place the asset into its intended location and condition for use.
+Ancillary charges include costs that are directly attributable to asset acquisition, such as freight and transportation charges, site preparation costs, and professional fees.

-Acquisition costs should be included in the value of the land along with improvements consisting of site preparations and improvements (other than buildings) that ready the land for its intended use.
+The value of the land should include land acquisition costs plus improvements such as site preparation and improvements (other than buildings) that ready the land for its intended use.

-For building improvements to be capitalized they must be part of a major repair or rehabilitation project that materially extends the useful life of a building and/or increases its value.
+For building improvements to be capitalized, they must be part of a major repair or rehabilitation project that materially extends the useful life of the building and/or increases its value.

-Periodically, Budget & Financial Reporting (Plant Funds) and Facilities, Planning and Engineering review the list of completed jobs to ensure all job costs, including design jobs, were properly classified to correct expense accounts.
-Any job costs not properly classified are corrected in the financial management system.
+At least annually, Facilities, Planning and Engineering reviews the list of completed jobs to ensure all job costs, including design costs, were properly classified to correct expense accounts.
+Any job costs not properly classified will be corrected in the financial management system.